crate/cloud-reference/docs/overview.rst

 .. image:: _assets/img/cluster-backups.png
    :alt: Cloud Console cluster backup snapshots

 Choose a snapshot and click the *Clone* button.
-A popup window will appear, where you can specify to which existing cluster the snapshot should be cloned.
-If you don't have a second cluster created, click the *Deploy a new cluster* button, and you will be brought to the cluster deployment screen.
-After you've selected a cluster, click the *Clone to selected cluster*.
+As with restoring a backup, you can choose between cloning the whole cluster, or only specific tables.

 .. image:: _assets/img/cluster-clone-popup.png
    :alt: Cloud Console cluster clone popup

 ..
 NOTE::

-    Keep in mind that cloning a cluster will rewrite all the existing users from the target cluster.
-The tables already existing on the target cluster are not affected.
+    Keep in mind that the full cluster clone will include users, views, privileges and everything else.
 Cloning also doesn't distinguish between cluster plans, meaning you can clone from CR2 to CR1 or any other variation.

 .. _overview-cluster-cloning-fail: